jwbuurlage/Bulk/docs/pages/message_passing.md

 };
 ```

-It is perfectly legal, and even encouraged, to make a seperate queue for
+It is perfectly legal, and even encouraged, to make a separate queue for
 different types of messages.
 Each message queue has its own independent
 types.
 In addition, you are not limited to 'tag + content' type of messages, you can also send untagged data, or custom data such as index tuples, or even your own structs.
 For example: